icerpc/icerpc-csharp/README.md

 And you can use IceRPC with a [DI container][icerpc-with-di]—or not.
 It's all opt-in.

+## Choose your IDL

+IceRPC provides a first-rate byte-oriented API that allows you to make RPCs with the [IDL][idl] and serialization format of your choice.
+For example, you can easily send Protobuf messages over IceRPC as illustrated by the [GreeterProtobuf][protobuf] example.

+Another option—and the most common option—is to use [Slice][slice] to define the contract between your clients and servers.

 ## Slice

-[Slice][slice] is a completely revised version of [Ice][zeroc-ice]'s IDL (the [original Slice][ice-slice]), with a new syntax, a new file extension (.slice), a new compilation model, additional keywords and more.
-It just keeps the same
+Slice is a completely revised version of [Ice][zeroc-ice]'s IDL (the [original Slice][ice-slice]), with a new syntax, a new file extension (.slice), a new compilation model, a new encoding and more.
+The new Slice just keeps the same
-terminology: modules, interfaces, operations, proxies, enums, etc. They have the same meaning in the new Slice language as in the original language[^2].
+terminology: modules, interfaces, operations, proxies, enums, etc. have the same meaning in the new Slice language as in the original language[^2].

-The Slice language is RPC-centric: it's all about defining RPCs in a clear and concise manner, with just the right feature set.
+The Slice language is RPC-centric: its focus is defining RPCs in a clear and concise manner, with just the right feature set.

-> Slice as a language is not tied to IceRPC.
-You can use Slice and the supporting [slicec][slicec] parser library with
+> The Slice language and serialization format are not tied to IceRPC, and you can use Slice with another RPC framework
-> another RPC framework.
-However, the Slice compiler for C# ([slicec-cs][slicec-cs]) and the Slice library code
+> or without any RPC framework.
+Nevertheless, the Slice compiler for C# ([slicec-cs][slicec-cs]) and the IceRPC + Slice
-> ([IceRpc.Slice][icerpc-slice]) provided by this repository are IceRPC-specific.
+> library code ([IceRpc.Slice][icerpc-slice]) provided by this repository are IceRPC-specific.

-Defining the customary Greeter interface in Slice is straightforward:
+Defining the customary `Greeter` interface in Slice is straightforward:

 ```slice
 // Interface Greeter is implemented by a service hosted in a server.